-Wormwood is an herb and the main ingredient in the alcoholic drink absinthe.
-It may have medicinal properties.
-However, its active ingredient, thujone, is toxic and can pose a health risk if people take it long term or have a health condition.
+Wormwood is a bitter herb and an ingredient in the alcoholic drink absinthe.
+It may have antimicrobial properties, relieve pain, stimulate digestion, and more.
+However, it contains thujone, a toxic substance that can pose a health risk.

 In this article, we examine wormwood and its chemical properties.
 We also look at the benefits and risks of consuming wormwood and the appropriate dosage.

 Artemisia absinthium L., commonly known as wormwood, is a perennial shrub from the Asteraceae family of plants.
 It has deeply lobed, grayish-green leaves and small yellow flowers that bloom in July and August.
 It is an aromatic plant with a potent sage odor and bitter taste.